devmegan/flask-track/README.md

 - Client-side validation prevents the user from submitting the sign up form with any empty or invalid fields.
 In addtion, client side validation prevents the form beign submitted if any of the fields are not of the required length or type, and if the two passwords do not match.
 - jQuery provides instant validation feedback to the user as they focus out of the input fields, and on keyup/keydown in fields with validation errors.
 The jQuery for this can be found in the [signup.js](static/js/signup.js) file.
+- On registering a new user, the password is hashed so that it is never stored in MongoDB as plain-text.
 - If the user signs up succesfully, they are redirected to the login page and a message is flashed prompting them to log in with their new details.
 - If the user tries to access the sign up page but they are already in session, they are redirected to their dashboard and a message is flashed to feedback to the user why they have been redirected.